European Institute of Innovation & Technology (EIT) Director

 Madeleine DRIELSMA is Press and Communication Advisor to the President of the European Research Council (ERC), Brussels.
 She has been in charge of press relations at the ERC since it was launched by the EU as a bold, new initiative for top science.
 She has additional experience in European affairs through her work in consulting (Kreab, Brussels) and diplomacy (Dutch Foreign Ministry), as well as postgraduate studies and work at the College of Europe (Bruges, Belgium).

-Head of the Scientific Advice Mechanism Unit (SAM)
+Head of Unit, Scientific Advice Mechanism in the DG Research.

 European Commission, Directorate-General Joint Research Centre

 Head of the Knowledge for Thematic Coordination Unit (JRC)

 Senior Expert in charge of the Science Technology & ARTS initiative in the Media Convergence and Social Media Unit (CONNECT)